We Found the Best Healthy Cereal

 I have a love-hate relationship with shopping for cereal at the grocery store.
-On the one hand, you’ve got options, a whole-ass aisle stocked from end to end with just one food.
+On the one hand, you’ve got options—a whole-ass aisle stocked from end to end with just one food.
 But as any chronically indecisive individual knows, that much choice can be crippling, especially if you’re of an age when you’ve started to consider things like how much sugar you should reasonably be consuming on a daily basis.

-In a way, this list is a gift to myself: A cereal aisle crib sheet, a shortlist of breakfast options that taste good and aren’t egregiously awful for me.
-Now, an entire industry has sprung up around designer cereals tailored to specific dietary restrictions (I’m thinking direct-to-consumer brands like Magic Spoon), but this list is meant to be your guide at the grocery store.
-Which of those healthy cereals you see stocked on the shelves would you actually want to fill your bowl with on a daily basis?
-That’s what we set out to determine.
+In a way, this list of the best healthy cereal is a gift to myself: A cereal aisle crib sheet, a shortlist of breakfast options that taste good and aren’t egregiously awful for me.
+An entire industry has sprung up around designer cereals tailored to specific dietary restrictions, but this list is meant to have a little something for everyone.
+Which of those healthy breakfast cereals you see stocked on the shelves would you actually want to fill your bowl with on a daily basis?
+That’s what we’re here to tell you about today.

 The following article contains affiliate links that may generate a small commission to us when you make a purchase through the link.
 Learn more about how we work with affiliates here.